Buying a house at 40: why it's not too late

 The benefits of buying a house at 40

-Here are some of the advantages of waiting a little longer to buy your first home.
+Here are just a few of the advantages to buying your first home later.

 You’ll have more time to build a bigger deposit

-This is probably the most obvious advantage of buying your first home at 40!
+This is probably the most obvious!
 By waiting a few more years, you can spend more time putting money aside for a deposit, which means better mortgage rates and, potentially, more properties to choose from.
-Plus the more money you put away, the less you’ll have to borrow from a mortgage lender.
+Plus the more money you put away, the less you’ll need to borrow from a mortgage lender.

 You’ll likely be more financially stable

-Most people are more likely to have better financial stability in their 40s than in their 20s or 30s.
+It's likely you'll be more financial stable in your 40s than in their 20s or 30s.
 You’ll probably have less debt, more disposable income and a better credit history.

-This means you can not only save up more for your deposit, but you’ll also be able to afford higher monthly payments when you do buy a house so are likely to be able to borrow more or pay your mortgage off quicker.
+This means you can not only save up more for your deposit, but you’ll also be able to afford higher monthly payments when you do buy a house which could mean you're able to borrow more from your mortgage provider.

 Having less debt and a higher income will also make you look good to mortgage providers, boosting your chances of getting the mortgage you want.